LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 }
 ```

-### How to compose several notifications into one composite notification
+### How to collect several changes into one change set
 A composite notification composes other forest and/or partition notifications into one
 composite notification.
 Follow the comments below in the code block for further explanation.